 What's more, our Connecticut product liability lawyers have received local and national recognition for our handling of these cases.

-Please contact us if we can help you.
-The consultation is free and there is no obligation of any kind.
-And - there is no fee or other costs unless we are successful on your behalf
+Please contact us to see how we can help you.
+The consultation is free there is no fee or other costs unless we are successful on your behalf.

 [i] Donald W. Light, Joel Lexchin, and Jonathan J. Darrow., Institutional Corruption of Pharmaceuticals and the Myth of Safe and Effective Drugs.
 Harvard Journal of Law, Medicine & Ethics.
 2013